-2.1.1.15 G. Searching for a Document
+G. Searching for a Document

-All business correspondence is registered in the Synergy Soft Central Records Module and at times you may need to find a document.
+All business correspondence is registered in the SynergySoft Central Records Module and at times you may need to find a document.
 As with the files program, all fields on the Records Registration search form are searchable.
 In order to do search, follow these steps:

 - i.
 Select Records then Records Registration. - ii.
-Enter your search criteria, at a minimum you should fill in the following fields: - Routing (incoming, internal or outgoing). - Keyword Information.
+Enter your search criteria, at a minimum you should fill in the following fields. - Routing (incoming, internal or outgoing) - Keyword Information - iii.
+To commence the search, just click on the "Search" button.